AdityaSreevatsaK/The-Neural-Nexus/README.md

 like feedforward and convolutional networks to advanced techniques like transformers and generative models, it serves as a central hub for all things neural—your gateway to mastering deep learning and cutting-edge designs.

+#### Note
+Deep learning models typically require many epochs for meaningful results, but without a GPU or cloud resources, training is time-consuming.
+To focus on showcasing architectures and experimentation, most models here are trained for around five epochs, prioritising exploration over accuracy.

 # 1. Foundational Neural Networks
 ## 1.1.
 Basics of Neural Networks
 ✦ [Basics of Tensorflow]() <br/>